Standards #1: describe values, design principles, Policies

 Goal: Write down your values and how they'll shape decisions.

 Values are big ideas or ethics, or beliefs.
 But when a value isn’t aligned with the way systems usually work, it’s not easy to retrain our brains to imagine differently.
+It is also not easy to translate these big abstract ideas into practical operations, especially when the systems that we operate in make it technically complicated.

 Values (Tab 1)